 Protea Wall Art

 Recently a fresh flow of creativity took hold of me.
 And so I was off to the hardware store to buy the list of things I needed.
+While I was there I found a stencil for one of my favorite flowers – a protea!

 Our home is in need of some art and photographs and so for a long time, I’ve felt the need to make some.
 We moved countries a few months ago and left most of our decor behind and I can’t help but feel our naked walls are begging to be decorated.